Beat the Heat in the “Hub City!”

 Is there anything that beats ice cream on a Texas summer day?
 It truly feels the most like summer when I’m holding a cone with a double scoop of my favorite flavor.
 This local treasure is bursting at the seams with as much atmosphere as it is ice cream options and all are homemade.
 Hint: give the brownie sundae a try.

 If you’re looking to spend the day indoors, Lubbock has no shortage of places to keep you entertained.
 Check out the Science Spectrum for hands-on and interactive exhibits, Lubbock’s only public aquarium and educational programs in the OMNI Theater.
-Explore the American Wind Power Center & Wind Energy Experience Center, the largest windmill museum in the world or rave on at the Buddy Holly Center.
-From now until September, they’ll have a traveling exhibit from the Rock ‘n’ Roll Hall of Fame on display celebrating 40 years of women that rock.
-Get the details here.
+Explore the American Windmill Museum & Wind Energy Experience Center, the largest windmill museum in the world or rave on at the Buddy Holly Center.

 Stars & Stripes Drive-In Theatre